olvaffe/olv-notes/graphics/apis/vulkan.md

       - VkDescriptorSetLayout and vkCreatePipelineLayout
         - not true for some impls
       - VkDescriptorSetLayout and vkCreateDescriptorUpdateTemplate
-  - 2.3.2.
+  - 3.3.2.
 External Object Handles
     - a VkDevice defines a object handle scope
       - any handle not in scope is said to be external
       - an external handle is exported from the object in the source scope
       - an external handle can be imported to an in-scope handle
-  - 2.5.
+- 3.5.
 Command Syntax and Duration
   - VkBool32 can only be 0 or 1
   - commands that create/destroy objects take the form `vkCreate*`/`vkDestroy*`
     - either takes `VkAllocationCallbacks` as the last in-parameter
   - commands that alloc/free objects from a pool take the form `vkAllocate*`/`vkFree*`
     - they use the pool's `VkAllocationCallbacks`
   - `vkGet*` and `vkEnumerate*` results are invarant given the same in-parameters, unless called out
-  - 2.6.
+- 3.6.
 Threading Behavior
   - an object is immutable, internally synced, or externally synced
     - immutable: no state change allowed thus no mutex needed
     - internally synced: an internal mutex protects some mutable states
     - externally synced: no two command use the same object at the same time
   - some commands affect children objects that are enumerated or allocated rather than created and the children objects are externally synced
     - VkInstance and VkPhysicalDevice
     - VkDevice and VkQueue
     - VkDescriptorPool and VkDescriptorSet
     - VkCommandPool and VkCommandBuffer
   - some object can either be internally or externally synced
     - `VK_PIPELINE_CACHE_CREATE_EXTERNALLY_SYNCHRONIZED_BIT_EXT`
+- 3.7.
+Valid Usage
-  - 2.7.2.
+  - 3.7.2.
 Implicit Valid Usage
     - `VK_NULL_HANDLE` is for non-dispatchable objects; `NULL` is for dispatchable objects
     - `NULL` is allowed for pointers unless called out